-I began coding in my thirties and we can all agree that that's old.
+I began coding in my thirties, and we can all agree that's relatively late.

-At the time, I was running a photography business and I learned early on that selling to photographers was far more lucrative than having photography clients, so I started making and selling Photoshop actions and presets.
-Eventually I realized that I needed a website, so I learned HTML/CSS; then my website needed to rank, so I learned SEO, and so on.
+At the time, I was running a photography business (if you have kids, then you've probably seen my work on a pampers box) but I learned early on that selling to photographers was far more lucrative than having photography clients, so I started making and selling Photoshop actions and presets.
+Eventually, I realized I needed a website, so I learned HTML/CSS; my website needed to rank, so I learned SEO, and so forth.

-Before I knew it, I was selling front-end dev services to photographers, which spread into other businesses.
-Then I landed on a huge opportunity outside of art, at a tech company.
-I did some contracting and quickly realized that I was in over my head--I was being asked to do things I didn't know how to do, but I didn't want to admit defeat.
-I started attending meet-ups in order to connect with other developers and to up-skill, and this led me to OpenStack.
-I knew a bit about open source, but not a lot; I sat through the meet-ups and wrote down terms I didn't understand and then went home to research them (I still do this btw).
-I spent about a year going through this cycle before I decided I needed a more structured way of learning which led me to a bootcamp.
-At that bootcamp, I spent three months, working 18+ hours a day, learning Python -- all while still continuing to be involved in open source communities, because more than anything, I loved these communities.
+Before I knew it, I was selling front-end development services to photographers, which spread into other businesses.
+Then, I landed a significant opportunity outside of art, at a tech company.
+I did some contracting and quickly realized I was in over my head— I was being asked to do things I didn't know how to do, but I wasn't willing to admit defeat.
+I started attending meet-ups to connect with other developers and upskill, which led me to OpenStack.
+Although I knew a bit about open source, I sat through the meet-ups, wrote down terms I didn't understand, and then went home to research them (I still do this, by the way).
+After about a year of this cycle, I realized I needed a more structured way to learn and enrolled in a bootcamp.
+There, I spent three months working 18+ hours a day to learn Python— all while continuing to be involved in open-source communities, which I truly love.

-By the end of that third month I learned four things:
+By the end of that third month, I had learned four key things:

-With all of these new learnings, I tapped into my new OpenStack community and landed my first real tech job at Rackspace and the rest is history!
+Armed with this new knowledge, I tapped into my new OpenStack community and landed my first real tech job at Rackspace, and the rest is history.

 Recently?
-Geez, I feel like I'm overcoming something every-single-day.
-This job requires constant learning and I feel like I'm always ramping up.
-Sometimes it feels like I'll never level-up, which results in a lot of self-deprecation and negative feelings.
-To combat this, I recently started keeping an affirmation journal -- every morning I log my successes, even if it's just "I read a chapter of x book today" or "I got the PR merged!" and every night before I go to bed, I skim though the journal and realize my accomplishments and let myself feel a sense of pride.
-My hope is that one day I'll be able to say I've overcome my impostor syndrome.
+Goodness, it feels like I'm overcoming something every single day.
+This job requires constant learning, and sometimes it feels as though I'll never level up.
+To combat this, I've started keeping an affirmation journal.
+Every morning, I log even minor successes, such as "I read a chapter of x book today" or "I got the PR merged."
+Each night before bed, I review the journal, acknowledging my accomplishments and allowing myself a sense of pride.
+My hope is that I will one day overcome my impostor syndrome.

 Find a tribe.
-There will be days where you want to quit and having people to lean on will be key to survival.
+There will be days when you'll want to quit, and having people to lean on will be key to your survival.

-Being a mentor is important, but also be a sponsor: advocate for people and help them move their careers to the next level.
-To learn more about the differences between mentorship and sponsorship, I recommend reading this excellent article by Lara Hogan.
+Being a mentor is essential, but also be a sponsor.
+Advocate for people and help advance their careers.
+To understand the difference between mentorship and sponsorship, I recommend this excellent article by Lara Hogan.